andraugust/andraugust.github.io/thermo-1.md

 where the factor of one-half is used to only count particles moving toward the area $$\Delta A$$ (half are moving away).

-When one particle collides with the wall it's momentum changes by $$2mv_x$$, so for all particles in the density the total momentum change is
+When one particle collides with the wall its momentum changes by $$2mv_x$$, so for all particles in the density the total momentum change is

 $$